Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 New Additions:
 - Reworked the "Throne of Thorns" journal:
-  -- Scripting refactored to use variable maps & effects/triggers reviewed -- ##New custom journal widget showcasing the two dynastic leaders -- ##Fixed several issues where the Dynastic changeover events would not fire -- New character role "Pretender" for the non-ruling dynasts
+  -- Scripting refactored to use variable maps & effects/triggers reviewed -- New custom journal widget showcasing the two dynastic leaders -- ##Fixed several issues where the Dynastic changeover events would not fire -- New character role "Pretender" for the non-ruling dynasts
 - ##Completely rebuilt the "Powderkeg of Europe" journal & associated content:
-  -- Scripting refactored to use variable maps & effects/triggers reviewed and improved in many cases -- ##Several new events to better integrate with features from 1.10 and 1.13 -- Integration with the new CMF Situations UI widget to better present the journal content
+  -- Scripting refactored to use variable maps & effects/triggers reviewed and improved in many cases -- Improved event scripting to better integrate with features from 1.10 and 1.13 -- Integration with the new CMF Situations UI widget to better present the journal content
 - Added a "Charioteer" trait in the event your redneck ruler joins a chariot races
 - Replaced and updated several icons and gfx